the-sous-chef/lambda-authorizer/README.md

 - It obtains the public key by inspecting the configuration returned by a configured JWKS endpoint.
 - It also ensures that the JWT has the required Issuer (`iss` claim) and Audience (`aud` claim).
 - It also confirms that the JWT has been issued to a Cimpress Employee.
-- It returns an Resource Policy document allowing for the execution of **any API method in any AWS Gateway based  API**.
+- It returns an Resource Policy document allowing for the execution of **any API method in any AWS Gateway based API using this authorizer**.
 Be careful as you may need authorization of the request in your lambda.

 ## Setup